Immigration Justice

 Ashrei’s Executive Director, Sara Ruiz, was part of the founding team for this effort and is honored to lead Ashrei to support the IFER Fund in its latest iteration.
 Ashrei will support the Fund by training and coordinating volunteers to deliver cash to funded applicants, in addition to serving on the Steering Committee that designs and manages this effort.
 YouthBridge Community Foundation of Greater St. Louis serves as the fund manager, supported by an Advisory Board of trusted community partners.

 The 2020 Fund distributed $372,000 to 731 immigrant families to help with basic needs like housing, food security, childcare, and alleviating debt.
-The Fund will re-open for applications in March 2025, and has a goal of serving twice as many families.

 Refugee Resettlement Project